Vic3y/cse15l-lab-reports/lab-report-2-week-1.md

 ## *Setting an SSH Key*

 * **On the client computer I ran the "ssh-keygen" command.
-The command essentially aoutomatic logs you in or let used the "scp" command without constantly typing in a password.**
+The command essentially automatic logs you in or let used the "scp" command without constantly typing in a password.**

 * **I made sure that I did not add a passphrase for the step and just pressed enter until recieve the randimart immage.**

-* **Then copy the the public key to the ".ssh" directory on the computer**
+* **Then copy the the public key to the ".ssh" directory on the computer, using the scp command.**

 * **Then, logout the ssh ieng6 server and log back in to make sure that logging into the ieng6 server does not require you to insert a password.**